What does a ticket to LACMA include?

 I'm a Dual-level member or above.
 Can the second person on my membership visit without me?
 Can they bring a guest?

-If you have not specified a secondary person on your membership, both of you may download and activate the Mobile Member Card app, and it will show both members’ names.
+If you have specified a secondary person on your membership, both of you may download and activate the Mobile Member Card app, and it will show both members’ names.
 If you have not specified a secondary person, your Mobile Member Card will only show your name, but you may still use benefits for yourself and a guest every time you visit the museum.

 How many general admission guest passes do I receive with my membership and how do they work?

-Friend-level ($250) members receive two general admission guest passes, Supporter-level ($600) members receive four, and Partner-level ($1,200) members receive six.
+Friend-level ($300) members receive two general admission guest passes, Supporter-level ($650) members receive four, and Partner-level ($1,300) members receive six.
 They will be mailed to you in your welcome packet when you join or renew.
 Members must accompany their guests on visits.

 Does LACMA membership grant reciprocal admission benefits at any other museums?

 Yes.
 At the Friend-level ($300) and above, you will receive admission benefits at 24 other museums nationwide, including The Metropolitan Museum of Art, The Art Institute of Chicago, Museum of Fine Arts (Boston), Seattle Art Museum, and more.
 Learn more about reciprocal membership.